Diabetes Types, symptoms, complications and management

 - Erectile dysfunction (in men)

-Diagnosis of the condition is done only by testing in a medical laboratory to measure glucose level.
+Diagnosis is done only by blood testing to measure blood glucose level.
 To confirm that the patient is diabetic the test must be repeated in another day.
-(You may visit our laboratory page!)

-- FBS (Fasting Blood Sugar/Fasting Blood Glucose).
-The patient is diabetic if his fasting blood glucose is 126 mg/dl or higher.
+- FBS (Fasting Blood Sugar).
+The patient is diabetic if his FBS is 126 mg/dl or higher.

 What is prediabetic State?

 It is the condition where the tests are higher than normal, but still below the diabetic levels.
 Before becoming diabetic, patients usually pass through the prediabetic stage where they often display no symptoms.
-You are considered prediabetic if the tests show the following:
+You are considered prediabetic if the tests show the levels in the table above.

 Management and Treatment